Pinterest, Inc. (PINS) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, April 15, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Pinterest, Inc. ("Pinterest" or the "Company") (NYSE: PINS).
+LOS ANGELES, April 21, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Pinterest, Inc. ("Pinterest" or the "Company") (NYSE: PINS) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU SUFFERED A LOSS ON YOUR PINTEREST INVESTMENTS, CLICK HERE BEFORE MAY 29, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?